 If you have a PCI 4.X device, it will need a physical terminal replacement rather than just a software update.
 If you're already considering an upgrade, why not take this opportunity to get in touch with your provider and ensure you're completely satisfied with their service?

-Verifone Android devices are compliant until 2029 and come in a wide range of options - from grab-and-go portable solutions to unattended kiosk devices.
+Verifone Android devices come with a compliance guarantee.
 Enjoy fast charging and long battery life, enhanced reporting, email receipts, dynamic connectivity, contactless surcharging, enhanced refunds, seamless integration with over 700 POS systems, and a host of other benefits and features.

 Check Your Terminal